nih-cfde/announcements/2021-04-12-announcements.md

 The next meeting is scheduled for **Wednesday, April 21, at 8am(PST)/11am(EST)**.
 Ontology Working Group meetings are scheduled bi-weekly on Wednesdays.
 You can get involved by joining their [mailing list](https://crosspollinationevents.groups.io/g/OntologyWorkingGroup) and [slack channel](https://cfdeworkspace.slack.com/archives/C01GP14DLJX.).

 ## Contributing
 You can contribute to the next announcements by commenting on the open announcements issue in [this repository](https://github.com/nih-cfde/announcements/issues).
+Share your events and updates by posting links and descriptions in our announcements issue!

 Thank you all for your efforts and have a great week!